 Barnaby Beck rightly deserves a place on our Team page.

 A song writing experience with his Father, (Chris) was the inspiration behind Song Unite and since then, Barnaby has become an important part of the Song Unite Team.
 He is a full time Student, drummer/percussionist, a member of the Musician’s Union, takes part in many Theatre, Art, Music and Dance activities and has achieved his Bronze Arts Award with Song Unite.
 He often gigs ‘live’ and he enjoys life to the full.

-To read the Song Unite story, please click on this link.
+To read the Song Unite story and hear the song that started it all ……. please click on this link below.

 Photo: Trev Earl